Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 1

 but me got honors at New Year

-now there is this last news which
+Now there is this last Show which

-has made people talk about me
+have made people talk about me

 more than ever.
 Unless something